ministryofjustice/hmpps-open-layers-map-webcomponent-poc-ui/README.md

 To use this component safely in production, especially when enabling inline styles or scripts, your CSP should allow the relevant domains and use a nonce.

-If you're using the HMPPS Typescript Template, add the following in your server config at /server/middleware /setUpWebSecurity.ts:
+If you're using the HMPPS Typescript Template, add the following:

 ```ts
 router.use(